canonical/launchpad-manual/user/explanation/translating-with-launchpad/translating-your-project.rst

 Further information
 -------------------

-Let us now look at how to `get your translation templates into Launchpad <Translations/YourProject/ImportingTemplates>`__.
+Let us now look at how to :ref:`get your translation templates into Launchpad <translation-import-policy>`.